mkuti/FlagGame/README.md

 As I am not good at putting colors together and with design generally, I always try to create wireframes that include colors.
 It helps me to imagine the design before I start coding.
 When coding, I am focused on writing the code without getting too distracted by the design.
 The game had a dark red and blue thematic when I designed it on the wireframes to avoid too much brightness on the screen while playing.
 I did not have any explanation about the color red itself.
-During a meeting with my mentor, he advised that the color theme was  maybe too dark which did not go too well with the colorful flags. (commit e04e2a6)
+During a meeting with my mentor, he advised that the color theme was maybe too dark which did not go too well with the colorful flags. (commit e04e2a6).
+I then tried to make it a little brighter color, replaced red by a green as I find it easier on the eyes, and is my favourite color as representing the nature, so can be a very blending background to colorful flags. (commit d112cad)
+I then showed the game to a friend as like me, she did not like the white background as too bright and not eyes friendly.
+I then changed the body background-colour to match the light-green which then removed the center box and I ended up setting the border to none.
+The color is not too bright for the eyes, does not disturb the colors of any flags displayed, giving a sense of warm and calming atmosphere to the game.

 ### 2. Font
+I chose the font [Kalam](https://fonts.googleapis.com/css?family=Kalam:300,400,700'), with the idea of finding a font that is catchy enough without again disturbing the user while he plays.
+As the game was built also for kids learning to read, the font should be pretty standard without any different twists.
+Kalam has this interesting way of being young and modern while also having the standard curves of letters.
+Chose to have most button and words written in uppercase so again kids could read them faster and dont get bothered by the element of reading.

+### 2. Logo
+I wanted to have a logo containing flags, showing their colors, their uniqueness.
+Because the original idea was to incorporate a map in the game, I originally found an image of a map of the world with a flag on each country.
+But because the background of that image was white, it did not fit with the rest of the color scheme and I chose another image.
+I found the other image on Pinterest and downloaded as well as took a screenshot. (https://www.pinterest.com/pin/271060471299685564/).
+I then used [TinyJPG](https://tinyjpg.com/) to compress and reduce the size of the image before uploading it to GitPod for the game.
+The final logo is an image of hands intermixed with some flags displayed on their palms and with the planet Earth displayed as background in a dark mode.
+It represents exactly the idea of the game, that playing to match a flag is discovering the world, understanding better other cultures and be Earth citizens all the same time.

 [Back to Top](#table-of-contents)

-# Technologies Used
-- This website used HTML and CSS programming languages.
-- One feature also needed JS language which was provided by Simen Dehlin (mentor) via Slack
-- [AWS Cloud9](https://www.awseducate.com/student/s/awssite) - I used __AWS Cloud9__ as my IDE for the development of this website.
-- [BootstrapCDN](https://www.bootstrapcdn.com/) - The website is using __Bootstrap4__ as the basic structure and grid of the website and to increase the responsiveness of the website.
-- [FontAwesome](https://kit.fontawesome.com/f7e192f540.js) - The website is using __Font Awesome__ to display many icons on all pages
-- [Google Fonts](https://fonts.google.com/)- The website uses __3 different Google fonts__ to style the content text and headings - Url imported in CSS
-- [Youtube](https://www.youtube.com/embed/7QMdT02TVnQ) - The website used __YouTube__ to host the video for the "Qigong page".
-- [jQuery](https://jquery.com/) and [Popper.js](https://popper.js.org/) - The website uses __jQuery__ and __Popper.js__ to bring in Javascript which makes the navbar responsive
-- [AutoPrefixer](https://autoprefixer.github.io/) - I have used __AutoPrefixer__ to make sure the css code worked on all browsers
-- [Pexels](https://www.pexels.com) - Website imported images from __Pexels__ for the full background image and all banners image
-- [Tiny.jpg](https://tinyjpg.com) - I have used __Tinyjpg__ to compress all images of the website to increas the website loading on browser
-- [ColorSpace](https://mycolor.space) - I have used __ColorSpace__ to find matching colors for the website
-- [Balsamic](https://balsamiq.cloud) - I have used __Balsamic__ to build the wireframes which I then exported to the IDE
-- [Favicon converter](https://favicon.io/favicon-converter/) - I used Favicon converter to convert the logo into a favicon which I was able to insert in the asset folder and I tested it to be working

 # Testing